SuperHouse/PCBCONVEYOR/README.md

 general consumption.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A conveyor belt for linking together PCB assembly machines, includirg pick-and-place, reflow, optical inspection, etc.
+A conveyor belt for linking together PCB assembly machines, including pick-and-place, reflow, optical inspection, etc.

 The width of the belt is adjustable to suit different sizes of PCBs